+86 135 1891 0091 info@tibetfocus.travel | sales@tibetfocus.travel

 Mansarovar lake

 There are three different circuits in the Kailash region.
-Still, out of the three sacred sites, holy lake Mansarovar especially draws Hindu pilgrims who came to finish the Kailash Kora takes a bath in this icy water.
+Still, out of the three sacred sites, holy lake Mansarovar especially draws Hindu pilgrims who come to finish the Kailash Kora take a bath in this icy water.
 Moreover, they bring some bottles of water from the lake to their families and friends.

 • Kailash Kora